cakephp/docs/en/core-libraries/collections.rst

 .. php:method:: filter($callback)

-Collections make it easy to filter and create new collections based on the result of callback functions.
+Collections allow you to filter and create new collections based on the result of callback functions.
 You can use ``filter()`` to create a new collection of elements matching a criteria callback::